ecoreng/base-di/README.md

 // $obj will contain an instance of Some\Object2
 ```

-You can delegate the instantiation of the implementation to a Closure for complex instantiation logic
+You can delegate the instantiation of the implementation (object) to a Closure for complex instantiation logic
 ```php
 $di = new \Base\Concrete\Container;
 $di->set('Some\Object', function () {